Updated August 2020

 Styling let me combine the worlds of merchandising, design, and retail.
 So it really does sit at that central point, especially in personal styling.
 But then it’s also a very collaborative role, especially in editorial styling.

-As stylists, it is our job to connect the designer to the person and the retailers to customers.
-Our role is somewhat of a creative middleman; we help connect the dots that assist people in making better decisions.
+At the heart of it though, our role is somewhat of a creative middleman; we help connect the dots that assist people in making better decisions.

 We’re also time and money savers.
 Believe it or not, that’s why people hire us.
 To save them money, on things they won’t wear, shouldn’t wear and can’t wear.
-We save clients the excess time it takes to source exactly what they are looking for.
+Plus we save clients the excess time it takes to source exactly what they are looking for.
 Right now, this is more prevalent than ever, with many of our Stylists booked out with work as In-store and 1:1 Personal Shoppers.

 What is the difference between personal and editorial styling?